shellntel-acct/vcr/README.md

 Vulnerability Compliance Report Tool is used to parse Nessus files into beautiful friendly html reports.

 ### Use Cases:
- - Security organizations looking to present clean looking vulnerability data to clients.
+ - Security organizations looking to present clean looking vulnerability data to clients
- - Auditors who use Nessus to run CIS benchmark scans against their Windows systems.
+ - Auditors who use Nessus to run CIS benchmark scans against their Windows systems
  - Pentesters looking for easier and faster ways to do their reporting
  - Archiving vulnerability scan reports for later viewing